hvgmf/code-like-a-boss/README.md

 ```

 ### Avoid negations
-"if is not equals" is more complicated to read than "if equals".
+"if is not equals" is often more complicated to read than "if equals".

 ❌ NO
 ```go